 The Board may decide to accept and monitor a risk.
-This may be because the risk is containable with appropriate contingency plans; or because possible controls would be disproportionate; or because the risks are unavoidable (e.g. terrorism).
+This may be because the risk is containable with appropriate contingency plans; or because possible controls would be disproportionate; or because the risks are unavoidable.

 Treat

 The Board may take actions or employ strategies to reduce the risk to the Board.